Lramseyer/vaporview/README.md

 I originally built this because I work for an FPGA company, doing FPGA things, and I couldn't find a good _free_ VCD viewer extension.
 I also hate having to use VNC for viewing waveforms.
 So rather than spend $15, I spent 300 hours making this extension.

 This is and always will be open source.
 It's free to use for personal and professional use.
-There never will be a premium tier.
+There never will be feature regression in favor of a premium tier.
+In other words, every feature that is currently included, or on the roadmap will be free and open source.
 Adaptations of the source code completely or even in part for other projects _is_ only allowed _if_ the project is also free and open source.
-Usage of the source code completely or in part for enterprise software is not allowed unless prior written permission is given by the owner of this project.
+Adaptations of the source code completely or in part for enterprise software is not allowed _unless_ prior written permission is given by the owner of this project.
 And I am open to offers.

 This extension was written by one person, with a full time job that doesn't involve anything to do with writing javascript or typescript.
 If you would like to see a feature added or functionality changed, or better yet, if you would like to help contribute please visit the github repository and discuss there!